Aim

 Contents

 The student is introduced to basic statistical techniques applied to biological and medical examples.
 Topics covered are: Descriptive statistics, data types, statistical distributions, comparison of two samples by parametric and nonparametric methods, paired observations, simple analysis of contingency tables, linear and multiple regression, analysis of variance and logistic regression.
-The statistical package Stata is used for analysis of real medical and health related examples.
-You can also use the statistical computing environment R, but at the moment we do not provide exercise solutions in R.
+The statistical software R is used for analysis of real medical and health related examples.
+We support also the usage of the statistical software Stata.

 Teaching arrangements